zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 #### Generating PassTickets using ACF2

-Grant the Zowe started task user ID permission to generate PassTickets for users of that API service.
+Grant the Zowe started task user ID permission to generate PassTickets for users of the API service.
 The following code is an example of security commands that need to be issued.

 **Example:**